james-lawlor/james-lawlor.github.io/biotrain-2021/index.md

 * Unzipping `data-shell.zip`: You want to end up with a folder on your Desktop called `data-shell`, and inside it, folders like `creatures` and `molecules` and files like `notes.txt`.
 Some versions of Windows may automatically unzip the file such that you have a folder `data-shell` inside another folder called `data-shell` which may become confusing.
 See "Detailed Windows Setup Instructions" below.

 ### Detailed-Windows-Setup-Instructions
 1. We will be installing the most recent versions of all the software listed.
 Most likely, the exact version numbers won't be important, but version numbers from May 2021 are listed below for clarity.
 Most versions of Windows will ask "do you want to allow this program to make changes to your computer" when you're installing software.
-We will use default options on the install wizards except for step 2.
+We will use default options on the install wizards.
 2. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.31.1).
 The download link should automatically choose the right installer for your version of Windows.
 Navigate to your Downloads folder and run the installer.
-3. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen and "Select Start Menu Folder". ***Choose "use the Nano editor by default***" at the "Choosing the default editor used by Git" screen.
+3. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen and "Select Start Menu Folder".
 Use the default options in the following several screens.
 4. Install R: [R Programming Language](https://cloud.r-project.org/).
 Click links for "Download R for Windows" and then "install R for the first time" and then the "Download R 4.1.0 for Windows" link to download the file.
 Navigate to your Downloads folder and run the installer.
 You will need to allow the installer to make changes to your computer, and you do not need to change any of the default installation options.
 5. Install RStudio: [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download).
 Choose the download link "Download RStudio For Windows".
 (This should work on Windows systems from the past several years.)
 6. Download the [data-shell](http://swcarpentry.github.io/shell-novice/data/data-shell.zip) data.
 Navigate to your Downloads folder and double-click the zip archive to open.
 Depending on your Windows setup, it should open as if it were a folder called `data-shell.zip` and contain a regular folder called `data-shell`.
 Select and drag this `data-shell` folder onto your Desktop.